rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-12-09-fde35c4008561171-clarification-on-the-digital-accessibility-rights-of-persons-with-disabilities-a.md

 source: bse
 stocks: []
 tags:
+- compliance
 - digital-accessibility
+- investor-charter
-- compliance
+- investor-rights
 - regulatory-clarification
-- investor-rights
-- persons-with-disabilities
-- accessibility-audit
-- SCORES
-- investor-charter
+- scores
 title: Clarification on the Digital Accessibility - Rights of Persons with Disabilities Act, 2016 circulars of SEBI
 ---